karanpratapsingh/system-design/README.md

 ### Join or leave a group

-Send a message from a user to a channel (chat or group).
+This API will join or remove a user given by `userID` to a channel (chat or group) given by `channelID`.

 ```tsx
 joinGroup(userID: UUID, channelID: UUID): boolean